Configuration¶

 - String

-A claim containing a single string should be placed verbatim into the principal list.
+A claim containing a single string which is common to all resources and should be placed verbatim into the principal list.

 - Type: